bombsightgames/PupDeploy/readme.md

 # PupDeploy

-A simple and lightweight deployment utility built with Node and Angular.
+A simple and lightweight deployment utility built with Node.js and AngularJS.

 ## Planned Features